MATCH International Women's Fund: Canadian government

 The MATCH International Women's Fund, as well as other women's organizations like the Nobel Women's Initiative, have been pressuring the Canadian federal government to fund international grassroots organizations for women's advancement.
 In 2017, the Trudeau government announced a new feminist international development policy as part for the Canadian foreign aid program that would find new ways to reach smaller organizations and groups while being accountable to the taxpayers.
 Both organizations advocated for these small amounts to grassroots organizations to be passed through their non-profit organizations.

 Mission

 The MATCH International Women's Fund's motto is "Holding Ground and Breaking Ground".
 This is linked to their mission that is the support small grassroots women's organizations that are holding ground and breaking ground in their respective country.
 By changing societal beliefs, opening barriers and systems through funding of other organizations, MATCH International Fund's mission is to improve women, girls, and transgender rights.

-President and CEO, Jess Tomlin, explains "Our mandate is to get money into the hands of women's organizations who are really working at the community level, and we're particularly curious about investing in disruptive and innovated organizations".
+President and CEO, Jess Tomlin, explains "Our mandate is to get money into the hands of women's organizations who are really working at the community level, and we're particularly curious about investing in disruptive and innovative organizations".

 Values

-The non-governmental organization's (NGO) values include courage, ambition, tenacity, feminisms, innovation, agility, and collaboration, with the ultimate goal to put a stop to discrimination and violence against women and girls.
+The non-governmental organization's (NGO) values include courage, ambition, tenacity, feminism, innovation, agility, lasting change, and collaboration, with the ultimate goal to put a stop to discrimination and violence against women and girls.